This easy Crockpot chicken noodle soup recipe is healthy, comforting, and quick to prepare. The classic soup is a must-have in your winter rotation.

 - You may need to add more chicken broth when reheating the soup (the noodles soak up more liquid the longer you leave it).
 If you plan on freezing the soup, I suggest doing it prior to adding the noodles.

-- Here's the Instant Pot version of this recipe.
+- Other cooking methods: Try the stovetop version or the Instant Pot version of this recipe.

 - Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary and Salt & Lavender makes no guarantees to the accuracy of this information.